Take care of your mental health

 Shared-Screen Movie Nights

-Sticking with the VoIP theme, utilizing the screen-share feature from platforms like Skype, Discord, and Zoom could help us set up a night of cinema or a full day of binge watching our favorite shows with a friend or family member.
+Sticking with the VoIP theme, utilizing the screen-share feature from platforms like Skype, Discord, and Zoom could help us set up a night of cinema or a full day of binge watching our favorite shows on Netflix with a friend or family member.

 The person who’s hosting the movies will need to be the screen everyone connects to.
 We’ll be able to laugh, cry, and discuss what just happened in The Walking Dead while not even being in the same room.